 The core technical move is "hover over the avatar in the Scene view and the tool shows you where that part lives in the texture" — solving the eternal "where in the UV is this 3D part?" confusion visually.
 Single-click selection auto-detects parts (eyebrows, eyes, lashes) with anti-bleed protection, and you paint by tracing the preview.
 Everything stays inside Unity.

 Unity 2019.4+ and no required prerequisite assets, so the setup barrier is low.
-Together with #2 Kami-Pita (avatar-body modding) and #8 ExMenu Organizer (menu organization), HayaNuri! covers the texture-modding layer — meaning YuichaMart's three Top 10 releases each handle a different phase of the modding workflow, which is a striking pattern. ¥1,500 (full version ¥1,800).
+Together with #2 Kami-Pita (avatar-body modding) and #8 ExMenu Organizer (menu organization), HayaNuri! covers the texture-modding layer — each release handling a different phase of the modding workflow, which is a striking pattern. ¥1,500 (full version ¥1,800).

 Sponsored